Accreditation: M.Sc in Exploration Geophysics - Gubkin Russian State University of Oil and Gas

 Accreditation: M.Sc. in Aquatic Ecology - Lund University, Sweden

 Marine Ecosystems and Fisheries in the North Atlantic - Responses and Management Implications Under Climate Change

 Major biological changes in marine ecosystems have been associated with a changing climate both in the past and into the future.
 These changes have significant consequences for marine ecosystem structures and functioning, associated ecosystem services, and marine conservation measures.
 How these changes may play out on regional or ocean-basin scale is still largely unknown.
 My Ph.D. research addresses expected future changes in ecosystem dynamics and marine fisheries in the North Atlantic Ocean using meta-analytical techniques, spatio-temporal trend analysis, and mapping approaches.
 In this context implications for marine management and conservation on regional and trans-Atlantic scales will be identified in order to inform the development of effective management and adaptation policies.

 Accreditation: M.Sc. in Marine Biology - University of Bremen, Germany

-Effects of Large Marine Protected Areas on Global Fisheries
+Interactions between large Marine Protected Areas and Global Fisheries

 Citizenship: Basel, Switzerland